aitrek/intent_classifier/README.md

 The intent dataset can be in any storage, like mysql database or local csv file.
 Two functions to load dataset from mysql and csv file have been implemented in dataset.py.
-They can be used simply by offering parameters, mysql connection configure or csv file path.
+They can be used simply by offering parameters, mysql connection configuration or csv file path.
 &nbsp;&nbsp;&nbsp;&nbsp;
 If intent dataset is put in different storage, you could implement function just like utils.load_from_mysql/load_from_csv.
-Just remember that the result of the function should be an instance of DataBunch which confined the fields of the dataset:
+Just remember that the result of the function must be an instance of DataBunch which is confined the fields of the dataset:

 ```python